zlenyk/NNCodesAndProjects/README.md

 Striving for simplicity - https://arxiv.org/pdf/1412.6806.pdf

 ### Text generation - LSTM
-Implemetation of recurent neural network - long short term memory network.
+Implementation of recurrent neural network - long short term memory network.
 Trained on a very famous Polish book - Pan Tadeusz.
 Tries to predict next letter of the text based on last read letters (how many exactly is a hyper-parameter).
 After such training (after each epoch) new text is generated, which starts with only beginning of one sentence and the network tries to recreate the text.
-The result are very exciting - text has a lot features of Polish language and would be recognized by any Polish speaker as an attempt to write some actual text.
+The result are very exciting - text has a lot features of Polish language and would be recognised by any Polish speaker as an attempt to write some actual text.

 ```
 python LSTM/lstm2.py